sunrise-stake/app/packages/tests/scenarios/unlock-recover-tickets-fails/README.md

 ## Available Scenarios

-### scenario1-unlock-without-nft
+### scenario1-unlock-recover-tickets-fails
-Tests the unlock functionality when a user has locked gSOL but doesn't own an impact NFT.
+Tests the unlock functionality when the recoverTickets transaction fails (e.g., due to missing or invalid ticket accounts).
+This scenario ensures that unlock can still proceed even when the epoch report update fails.
-Uses real mainnet state to ensure realistic testing conditions.
+Uses real mainnet state with `stopOnFirstFailure = false` to allow unlock to continue despite the recoverTickets failure.

 ## Adding New Scenarios